elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.parsesearchsource.md

 ## parseSearchSource variable

 Deserializes a json string and a set of referenced objects to a `SearchSource` instance.
-Use this method to re-create the search source serialized using `serializeSearchSource`
+Use this method to re-create the search source serialized using `searchSource.serialize`<!-- -->.

+This function is a factory function that returns the actual utility when calling it with the required service dependency (index patterns contract).
+A pre-wired version is also exposed in the start contract of the data plugin as part of the search service

 <b>Signature:</b>